-It is interesting that Clausena lansium is known as the Indian swamp plant, since they are actually native to China and temperate Asia and were introduced to India.
+It is interesting that Clausena lansium is known as the Indian swamp plant, since it is actually native to China and temperate Asia and was introduced to India.
 The plants are not widely known in India but they do grow well in the country’s climate.
 What is a wampi plant?
-Wampi is a relative of citrus and produces small oval fruits with tangy flesh.
+Wampi is a relative of citrus and produces small, oval fruits with tangy flesh.
 This small tree may not be hardy in your USDA zone, as it is only suitable for hot, humid climates.
 Finding fruit at local Asian produce centers may be your best bet for tasting the juicy fruits.

 What is a Wampi Plant?

 Wampi fruit have a high amount of Vitamin C, just like their citrus cousins.
 The plant was used traditionally as a medicinal but new Indian wampi plant info indicates it has modern applications to help sufferers of Parkinson’s, bronchitis, diabetes, hepatitis, and trichomoniasis.
 There are even studies related to its effectiveness in assisting in the treatment of some cancers.

 The jury is still out, but wampi plants are shaping up to be interesting and useful foods.
 Whether you have a lab in your backyard or not, growing wampi plants brings something new and unique into your landscape and allows you to share this wonderful fruit with others.